MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_policyprofile.md

 ms.service: information-protection
 ms.topic: reference
 ms.author: bryanla
-ms.date: 01/18/2019
+ms.date: 01/22/2019
 ---

 # class mip::PolicyProfile
-[PolicyProfile](undefined) class is the root class for using the Microsoft Information Protection operations.
-A typical application will only need one [PolicyProfile](undefined) but it can create multiple profiles if needed.
+[PolicyProfile](class_mip_policyprofile.md) class is the root class for using the Microsoft Information Protection operations.
+A typical application will only need one [PolicyProfile](class_mip_policyprofile.md) but it can create multiple profiles if needed.

 ## Summary
  Members                        | Descriptions